Category Archives: compiling

 Missing requirements when building with Buildroot

 Buildroot is a quite useful tool when working with small-to-medium embedded systems.
 It helps you to create the toolchain, the rootfs and, of course, building the kernel and hundreds of packages normally found in standard Linux distributions.
 For using Buildroot you need several mandatory and optional requirements in your host machine.
-They’re listed in the… Read More »
+They’re listed in the… Read More: Missing requirements when building with Buildroot »